kubeflow/website/content/docs/gke/authentication.md

 ### Connecting to a cluster using a GCP account
 If you set up your Kubernetes cluster using GKE, you can authenticate with the cluster using a GCP account.
-The following commands fetch the credentials for your cluster and saves them to your local [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/):
+The following commands fetch the credentials for your cluster and save them to your local [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/):

 ```